 “If you use manual or programmatic layout techniques, you’re responsible for ensuring that the layout adjusts appropriately when text size changes.” – iOS 7 UI Transition Guide

-Apple provides a checklist (Apple Developer login needed) of what must and should be done to transition an app to iOS7.
-We’re happy to talk with you through the full list, but for here the items which Apple mandates must be done:
+Apple provides a checklist (Apple Developer login needed) of what must and should be done to transition an app to iOS 7.
+We’re happy to talk with you through the full list, but for now here are the items which Apple mandates must be done: